Flipper-Community/flipper-community-wiki/flip-wiki/docs/contributing.md

     - This includes but is not restricted to: jamming, illegal radio transmitting, defeating regional frequency locks, and fraud
 - Do not provide direct links to firmwares that allow the enablement of illegal activity or defeating radio transmission region locks
 - Keep your writing tone non-biased and professional.
+- if you upload any images, please try to keep them below 2 Megabytes in size.

 ## Text Formatting Examples
 ### Markdown